lewisjones37/MSP2_to-do-list/README.md

 - Visually Appealing Interface: Enjoy a visually appealing design with a watermark-styled logo, enhancing your experience while managing your tasks.

 - User-Friendly and Intuitive: Navigate the application effortlessly with its user-friendly interface, ensuring a smooth and enjoyable task management experience from the moment you start.

+- Discovering User Satisfaction: As a first-time visitor to Emily's 2do's, users want to explore the reviews section to discover the experiences of other users.
+They aim to assess the overall user satisfaction with the to-do list application and gauge its effectiveness in helping manage tasks and projects efficiently.

+- Validating App Reliability: First-time visitors seek reassurance about the reliability and credibility of Emily's 2do's.
+They expect to find genuine user reviews and testimonials that demonstrate the app's utility, ease of use, and positive impact on task organization.
+By reading reviews, they can feel more confident in trying out the application themselves.

 #### Returning Visitor Goals